powellgenomicslab/tenk10k-causal-paper/scripts/2-mr/README.md

 # 2-mr: Mendelian Randomization Analysis

-This directory contains scripts for Mendelian Randomization (MR) analyses and visualization of results comparing TenK10K single-cell eQTL data with bulk eQTL data.
+This directory contains scripts for Mendelian Randomization (MR) analyses and visualization of results

-## Overview

-This section performs comprehensive Mendelian Randomization analyses to identify causal relationships between gene expression and complex traits.
-The analysis compares results from TenK10K single-cell eQTL data with eQTLGen bulk tissue results to understand cell-type-specific causal effects.

 ## Contents